 Why You’ll Love This Recipe:

-So Creamy: The sour cream white sauce is rich and velvety, bathing each enchilada with deliciousness.
+So Creamy: The sour cream-based white sauce stays rich and velvety, coating each enchilada with deliciousness.

 Quick & Easy: This is a very simple weeknight dinner option since we’re using rotisserie chicken.